MicrosoftDocs/dynamics-365-project-operations/articles/project-management/external-scheduling.md

 The following operations aren't permitted on externally scheduled projects.

+### Copilot functionality
+Copilot functionality to create tasks, risks and issues and generate status reports is not available on Externally scheduled projects.

 ### Project planning

 - **Copy project** – This operation isn't supported on externally scheduled projects.